How To Hire As A Startup

 As a founder, you will need to wear many hats, HR/Internal recruiter will definitely be one of those and one that could end up taking a lot more of your time than necessarily needed.
 We have pulled together some of the critical areas for you to consider.

-Understanding how you want your team do things is a big part of this, as is ensuring they come to your way of thinking.
+Understanding how you want your team to do things is a big part of this, as is ensuring they come to your way of thinking.
 For example, are all vacancies going to go through the same process?
 Does a hiring manager have free reign to do as they want?
 Getting this pinned down early will avoid future challenges.

 Another critical component is the recruitment process.
 Each role will have different requirements that need to be ticked off.
 Usually, a software engineer will face a technical assessment, whereas a project manager will not.